gboyd068/obsidian-swiftlatex-render/README.md

 # Obsidian SwiftLaTeX Renderer

-This plugin renders codeblocks with the label `latex` into a pdf and displays them inline in the note on preview.
+This plugin renders codeblocks with the label `latex` into a pdf.
 This is achieved using the SwiftLaTeX wasm LaTeX compiler built into the plugin, which has no other dependencies.
 Packages are fetched on-demand from https://texlive2.swiftlatex.com/, by default.

 # Setup
 Just place the files from the release into the folder `.obsidian/plugins/swiftlatex-render`, and make sure that the plugin is enabled in the 'Community plugins' tab of the settings.